-where $g$ is the s-wave attractive interaction strength and $f_{\mathbf{k}}$ is the distribution function (occupation number) of Bogoliubov quasi-particles.
-The Hamiltonian $H$ together with the gap equation \eqref{eq:gap_equation} determines the coupled dynamics of the order parameter $\Delta(\mathbf{r},t)$ and quasi-particles.
+where $g$ is the s-wave attractive interaction strength and $f_{\mathbf{k}}$ is the distribution function (occupation number) of Bogoliubov quasiparticles.
+The Hamiltonian $H$ together with the gap equation \eqref{eq:gap_equation} determines the coupled dynamics of the order parameter $\Delta(\mathbf{r},t)$ and quasiparticles.

 The current operator is